sarahcssiqueira/base-wp-theme/readme.md

 ## Deploy

 The **Base WP Theme** is deployed in a [LAMP server on Digital Ocean](https://dev.to/sarahcssiqueira/setting-a-lamp-server-on-digital-ocean-ssl-55l0).
 The deployment is handled by GitHub Actions.
-Update the [.github/worfklow/deployment.yml](https://github.com/sarahcssiqueira/base-wp-theme/blob/master/.github/workflows/deployment.yml) file according to your deployment needs.
+Update or replace the [.github/worfklow/deployment.yml](https://github.com/sarahcssiqueira/base-wp-theme/blob/master/.github/workflows/deployment.yml) file according to your deployment needs.

-In the Base WP Theme case, the deployment **workflow is triggered** when a **new tag** is added to the master branch, so the **deployed version** will always correspond to the [latest release](https://github.com/sarahcssiqueira/base-wp-theme/releases/latest) version.
+In the **Base WP Theme**, the deployment **workflow is triggered** when a **new tag** is added to the master branch, so the **deployed version** will always correspond to the [latest release](https://github.com/sarahcssiqueira/base-wp-theme/releases/latest) version.

 You can set the trigger for your workflow on push, on pull requests, on issues opened, etc. Please refer to [GitHub documentation](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#about-workflow-triggers) for more details.

-More for workflow samples go to [Reusable WordPress Workflows repository](https://github.com/sarahcssiqueira/reusable-wordpress-workflows).
+For more workflows samples go to [Reusable WordPress Workflows repository](https://github.com/sarahcssiqueira/reusable-wp-workflows).

 ## 🤝 Contributing and Support